Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 There’s the culture, the food, the arts, the food, the energy, and you know, the food.
 But there are drawbacks.
 There’s traffic, expensive parking, expensive housing–pretty much, expensive everything, depending on which big city you’re looking at.

 But that’s where the suburbs come in–they have all of the benefits of being near big cities, without actually having to be big cities.

 Of course, not all suburbs of Buffalo are created equally, which is precisely why we set out to find the best ones.
 So without further ado…

-If you happen to be a resident of Orchard Park, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Hamburg, you’re probably not too surprised to find it on the top our list.